Eli-Rousseau/From-zero-to-software-developer/Git/Git.md

 #### 2.10 Unstagging Files (Undoing git add)

-To restore a file in the working directory to the version present in the staging area, use the following command:
+To restore a file in the staging area to the version from the last commit, use the following command:

 ```bash
 git restore --staged <file> # Copies the last version of file from repo to index